 Neck: Press your head tightly back against the chair, couch or bed.
-You might also try rolling your head around on your neck slowly in one direction and then the next direction.
+You might also try rolling your head around on your neck slowly in one direction and then the other direction.
 Pay attention to any tension in either direction.

-Lips: Press your lips together tightly, as if you've just put lip balm on.
+Lips: Press your lips together tightly, as if you have just put on lip balm.
 You might also try puckering your lips, like a kiss.

-Jaw: Clench your teeth (not too tightly) or open your mouth wide.
+Jaw: Clench your teeth (not too tightly).
+Then open your mouth wide.